jhu-saw/sawJoystick/README.md

  * cisst libraries: https://github.com/jhu-cisst/cisst
  * Qt for user interface
  * ROS (optional)
+ * A Linux Joystick compatible device

+# Devices supported

+Your device needs to be supported as a joystick under Linux.
+You can test your device using `jstest-gtk` (on Ubuntu, install with `sudo apt install jstest-gtk`).

+Some cheap foot pedals can be configured to show up as joysticks on Linux.
+This usually requires to configure the foot pedals using a small utility program that unfortunately runs on Windows.
+Look for wording like "multimedia function, game controller functions." (from [Amazon listing](https://www.amazon.com/iKKEGOL-Control-Customized-Computer-Keyboard/dp/B01NAL3DV6)).

 # Build

-You can find some documentation re. compiling cisst and SAW components in the [dVRK wiki](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#catkin-build-and-rosinstall)(best source if you're using Linux with ROS) and the [cisst wiki](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake)(more details and provides instructions for Windows as well).
+You can find some documentation re. compiling cisst and SAW components in the [dVRK wiki](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#catkin-build-and-rosinstall) (best source if you're using Linux with ROS) and the [cisst wiki](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake) (more details and provides instructions for Windows as well).

 For Linux with ROS, we provide a rosinstall file to retrieve all the git repositories you need for sawJoystick:
 ```